strimzi/strimzi-kafka-oauth/examples/kubernetes/README.md

     echo Keycloak port: $KEYCLOAK_PORT

 The actual IP address and port to use in order to reach Keycloak Admin Console from your host machine depends on your Kubernetes installation.
+You can typically make it accessible on 'http://localhost:8080' by using `kubectl port-forward`:

+    kubectl port-forward keycloak 8080

 #### Deploying the Postgres and Keycloak that stores state to Postgres